Skip to Content

 Ginger powder: has anti-bacterial properties to help unclog pores and kill acne-causing bacteria.
 Add more ginger for warmer skin tones.

 Bentonite clay: shows up in a lot of my recipes from face masks to toothpowder.
 It removes toxins from the pores, reduces inflammation, and lightens acne marks.
 It’s great for cooler skin undertones.
-Remember don’t use a metal spoon with clay or you’ll deactivate it!
+Remember, don’t use a metal spoon with clay or you’ll deactivate it!

 French green clay: is very absorbent.
-It works similarly to bentonite clay, but has a greenish hue.
+It works similarly to bentonite clay but has a greenish hue.
 It works well with naturally pink skin to balance out the skin tone.
-(If I had french green clay, I would probably use it in place of the bentonite below since I have pinker skin.)
+(If I had French green clay, I would probably use it in place of the bentonite below since I have pinker skin.)

-Cinnamon: is a powerful antibacterial which can help reduce acne.
+Cinnamon: is a powerful antibacterial that can help reduce acne.
 However, it can really bother some people.
 I don’t put cinnamon in my foundation because I find it to be irritating.
 Test patch a small place on your skin.
 It adds a great warm hue to the foundation.

-All of the ingredients were obtained in bulk from Berkeley Bowl and Oaktown Spice keeping this a totally zero waste DIY.
+All of the ingredients were obtained in bulk from Berkeley Bowl and Oaktown Spice, keeping this a totally zero waste DIY.

 • 1 Heaping Tablespoon of Arrowroot Powder